 All courses counting towards the core language requirement and the major or the minor in a modern foreign language, literature and culture must be taken for credit and a letter grade.
 When AP or IB credits are awarded as equivalent to the 1502 level in a language, these credits will be applied toward the core language requirement and, as elective credits, toward graduation, but they will not be applied toward the major or the minor in that language.

 Students minoring in German may apply a total of two study abroad courses toward the minor.
-These courses must be approved by the German minor advisor prior to studying abroad.
+These courses must be approved by the German minor adviser prior to studying abroad.

 The minor in German is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
-Students in Fordham School of Professional and Continuing Studies may minor in German only if they schedules are sufficiently flexible to permit them to take day classes at the Rose Hill or Lincoln Center campuses.
+Students in Fordham's School of Professional and Continuing Studies may minor in German only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.